GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 This does not make Ryan malicious.
 It does show a moral and relational blind spot: the triangle was analyzed primarily from Ryan's vantage point.

+Olivia later stated that she did not think it helped that many of Ryan's friends encouraged the Nienke possibility, telling Ryan that he and Nienke would be perfect together or looked picture-perfect.
+This matters because the romantic interpretation was not simply Ryan's private fantasy; it was socially reinforced.

+Olivia also speculated that Ryan may have been "waiting out" for Nienke, that some kind of ultimatum may have occurred, and that it did not go Ryan's way.
+This remains speculation.
+No recovered record currently establishes that an ultimatum occurred.

 ### 6. Chauffeur/Caretaker Dynamic

 The "chauffeur" dynamic is real, but the strongest exploitation version is not supported.